CALCULATE YOUR SIP RETURNS

 Let us understand the types of Arbitrage in the financial market.

-• Pure Arbitrage: Pure arbitrage is the strategy where the buying and selling of security takes place in different markets.
+• Pure Arbitrage (also known as Spatial Arbitrage): Pure arbitrage is the strategy where the buying and selling of a security takes place in different markets.
 The buying of stocks of company XYZ takes place in Stock Market A, and the sale of those stocks takes place in Stock Market B for a higher price.

 • Futures Arbitrage: This type of arbitrage is generally known as “cash and carry” arbitrage.
-Under this arbitrage strategy, the securities are bought with cash and sold in the futures market, as futures are usually priced higher than cash to account for the future premium.
+Under this arbitrage strategy, the securities are bought with cash in the spot market and sold in the futures market, as futures are usually priced higher than cash to account for the future premium and cost of carry

-• Merger Arbitrage: The merger arbitrage opportunity can be found in case of any acquisition or merger.
-In this strategy, the stocks of the target company are purchased and sold after the merger when prices increase.
+• Merger Arbitrage: The merger arbitrage opportunity can be found in the case of any acquisition or merger announcement.
+In this strategy, the stocks of the target company are purchased at a discount to the offer price and sold after the merger when the deal is completed at the agreed price.

-• Risk Arbitrage: Under this strategy, the Arbitrageur anticipates a rise in the price of security and frequently buys and holds the stock.
+• Risk Arbitrage: Under this strategy, the Arbitrageur anticipates a rise in the price of a security and frequently buys and holds the stock.
+This term is generally synonymous with Merger Arbitrage, where the risk is that the proposed deal or merger fails to close.

-• Convertible Arbitrage: This strategy involves arbitrageur making profits from holding a long position in convertible securities and shorting the underlying stock.
+• Convertible Arbitrage: This strategy involves an arbitrageur making profits from holding a long position in convertible securities and shorting the underlying stock to hedge the market risk.

 Benefits of Arbitrage